Jarmos-san/hugo-blog/content/posts/a-standard-ci-cd-pipeline-for-python-projects.md

 The Cache action caches the whole virtualenv instead of the dependencies.
 Hence, Poetry installs the dependencies only if the cached `.venv` wasn't restored.

 Following that, the `.venv` is activated & `pytest` then runs the test suite.
 The arguments passed to `pytest` ensures maximum verbosity for debugging & reporting the output in a `.xml` file format in the root directory.
-The generated report then uploads the file to [CodeCov][CodeCov Landing Page] using the [`codecov/codecov-action`][GitHub Actions - CodeCov].
+The generated report then uploads the file to [CodeCov][codecov landing page] using the [`codecov/codecov-action`][github actions - codecov].

-The CodeCov Action accepts an API token that you'll have to copy & pass in as a [Secret][GitHub Secrets Docs] Environment Variable.
+The CodeCov Action accepts an API token that you'll have to copy & pass in as a [Secret][github secrets docs] Environment Variable.
 The CodeCov token can be found at `https://codecov.io/gh/<GITHUB-USERNAME>/<PROJECT-NAME>` (for projects hosted on GitHub).
 And finally, at the end, the CodeCov Actions is set to fail if it errors out.

 The workflow at it's full glory isn't as minimal as it sounds.
 It's complexity comes with the fact that production-grade software should be thoroughly tested & formatted by following standards, if your project is open-source.
 Even then, there's still a lot of room for further improvements & changes.
 And the next section looks into how you further build upon this workflow.